 Two days after the pictures were taken and analyzed by intelligence officers, they were presented to President Kennedy.
 During the next two weeks, a tense standoff between two superpowers ensued as a fearful world awaited the outcome.
 Moncrieff Spear served at the Operations Center during that critical time; he was interviewed by Thomas Dunnigan beginning in April 1993.

-You can also read about what was happening in Moscow at the time of the Crisis.
+You can also read Helmut Sonnenfeldt’s account from the State Department and the White House and about what was happening in Moscow at the time of the Crisis.

 Soviet Nukes in Cuba